ckirksey3/steering-prediction-with-keras/README.md

 Eventually Udacity released their own larger dataset so I trained on that, but my model still gave a constant output.
 After talking this over with several classmates, I realized that this was largely caused by the overwhelming presence of near 0 degree steering angles in the data set.
 I decided to do some analysis on my dataset to see how different techniques could impact this issue.

+### Unprocessed Angle Distribution
 ![Original](data_analysis/original_angle_dist.png?raw=true "Data Analysis")

+After graphing a histogram of the angle distribution in my dataset, it was immediately obvious that there were far too many near-zero values in my dataset.
+My model was just giving a near-zero constant output for every image since this strategy would actually help it mimize the means squared error of the output as nearly every recorded angle was near zero.

+### Axis Flipping
 ![Axis Flipping](data_analysis/original_with_axis_flip.png?raw=true "Data Analysis")

+My first image processing technique was to flip the image along the y-axis and then reverse the steering angle.
+This doubled my training set and ensured an even distribution of positive and negative steering angles.

+### Camera Switching
 ![Camera Switching](data_analysis/camera_switching_added.png?raw=true "Data Analysis")

+Prior to this, I had been using the center camera images for all of my training.
+In this step, I began randomly selecting the left, right, or center image and adding a small adjustment to the steering angle for any non-center image.
+This helped reduce the number of absolute zero angles and provide more variability between epochs of training.

+### Zero Penalizing
 ![Zero Penalizing](data_analysis/everything_with_zero_penalizing.png?raw=true "Data Analysis")

+The primary processing technique that helped me get a working model was to progressively reduce the number of training points with near zero steering angles.
+Mohan Karthik explained this process in his (Medium post)[https://medium.com/@mohankarthik/cloning-a-car-to-mimic-human-driving-5c2f7e8d8aff#.304ci98i2] about the project.